academie-de-espee/youth-rapier-rules/rules.md

     3. Division 3 will be for youths ages 14-17, and may authorize in light rapier and heavy rapier.
 6. In tournaments, youths will compete with those from the same division.
     1. Youth rapier combat will be conducted one-on-one for fighters in any division.
 Only those youth fighters in Division 3 may participate in melees.
+7. Adults may train with youths under the following restrictions:
+    1. Biological parents, adoptive parents, or any court appointed legal guardian may always work with their youths.
+    1. Adults authorized in light rapier may work with youths in Division 1 or Division 2 in controlled practice or training situations.
+    1. Adults authorized in heavy rapier may work with youths in Division 3 using heavy rapier in controlled practice or training situations.

 ## Conventions of Combat
 1. Youth rapier follows the rapier conventions of combat for Atlantia with the following modifications: